enriquemolinari/react-starter-tasklist/README.md

 `lt --port 1235 --subdomain task1`

+After setting this up, to enable it, open a browser and navigate to each URL: https://web-epm.loca.lt, https://auth1.loca.lt and https://task1.loca.lt.
+You will have to read a friendly reminder and click a button to proceed.

 Finally, make sure the `.env` file is pointing to the correct tunnel URLs for each service.
 Below is how they should be:

 ```